nwchemgit/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 ```
 ### CONVERGENCE FAST Keyword

-`convergence fast` turns on a series of parameters that most often speed-up convergence, but not in 100% of the cases.
+The `convergence fast` option turns on a series of parameters that most often speed-up convergence, but not in 100% of the cases.

 ```
   CONVERGENCE fast